 2. Making a commitment (Practices 2-7 are performed beginning with week one)

-Write down your goal in your own words and set a limited term for attaining it, but no longer than four months.
+Write down your goal in your own words and set a limited term for attaining it, but no longer than three months.
 Every morning as soon as you wake up, and every evening just before going to sleep, state your goal out loud: “My goal is such-and-such.”
-Then repeat the following vow: “I will attain my goal well before such-and-such time.”
-When you say the words “I will,” say it with the utmost confidence, as if it had already happened and you are merely re-enacting the event.
-“Therefore I say to you, all things for which you pray and ask, believe that you have received them, and they will be [granted] you” (Mark 11:24)
+Then repeat the following vow: “I will attain my goal before such-and-such time.”
+Say it with the utmost confidence, because it already has happened.

-Here is an example of a monk who vowed to attain enlightenment quickly (this is a great vow):
+Here is an example of a monk who vowed to attain enlightenment quickly:

 54 Firmly Vow to Awaken